padawan-php/padawan.php/README.md

-phpcomplete-extended
+phpcomplete-composer(WIP)
 ====================

-This plugin is a fork of [phpcomplete-extended](https://github.com/m2mdas/phpcomplete-extended) with refactored structure and fixed bugs.
+This plugin is a fork of [phpcomplete-extended by M2mdas](https://github.com/m2mdas/phpcomplete-extended) with completely rebuilt index generation part.
+New index generator based on [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser).

 Plugin
 ======